bitrise-steplib/steps-hockeyapp-deploy/README.md

 Description of HockeyApp specific variables available at: http://support.hockeyapp.net/kb/api/api-versions#-u-post-api-2-apps-app_id-app_versions-upload-u-

+To run the tests for this step it is important to execute them from the root directory of the step (example usage: ./tests/step_test.sh)

 # Input Environment Variables
 - CONCRETE_IPA_PATH			(passed automatically)
 - CONCRETE_DSYM_PATH		(passed automatically)